An Introduction To Squirrel Applications Example 6

 }

-Assign your hardware class variables.
+• Assign your hardware class variables.
 In the Application class before the constructor you will find a number of class variables.
 You will need to re-assign the hardware variables so they look something like the example below.
-Note DO NOT copy and paste from this example, as these values may differ from the ones in your HAL.
+Do not copy and paste from this example, as these values may differ from the ones in your HAL.

 // POWER EFFICIENT REMOTE MONITORING APPLICATION CODE